facebook

 Another Model: Doctrinal Accuracy and Fragmentation

 A second major model of the Church came into view with the Protestant Reformation in 16th-century Europe.
 In 1517, the German monk Martin Luther concluded that the Roman Catholic Church was teaching incorrect doctrines.
 He and other Reformers, such as John Calvin and Huldrych Zwingli, sought to correct what they considered false teachings by appeals to Scripture.
-Because the Catholic hierarchy was not receptive to such corrections, the Reformers abandoned the principle of apostolic succession and dared to found their own networks of churches, each claiming to be a restoration of the true Church.
+Because the Catholic hierarchy was not receptive to such corrections, the Reformers abandoned the principle of apostolic succession and founded their own networks of churches, each intended as a restoration of the true Church.

 Fragmentation and Denominations

 Over time, Christians have struggled to reconcile themselves with their seemingly permanent divisions.
-Protestants came to view their distinct networks not as the Church but as particular expressions of the one Body of Christ that they shared with other believers, despite often deep differences of opinion.
-The idea of the denomination was born: a group that shares a certain set of beliefs and practices, which is one among many such groups that understand each other to be Christian.
+Protestants came to view their distinct networks not as the Church but as members of the body of Christ with fellow citizens, despite often deep differences of opinion.
+The idea of the denomination was born: a group that shares a certain set of beliefs and practices.

 A Third Model: Holy Spirit Empowerment and Pentecostal/Charismatic Movement

-Pentecostal and charismatic Christians believe speaking in tongues, miraculous healing, prophetic words, and other seemingly inspired worship practices are normative for Christians.
-Such believers have both formed their own denominations and have remained in existing denominations to serve as spokespersons for spiritual renewal.
-For example, large numbers of Roman Catholics identify with the Catholic Charismatic Renewal, which has the official endorsement of the institutional leadership.
+Pentecostal and charismatic Christians believe speaking in tongues, miraculous healing, and prophetic words are normal practices for Christians.
+Such believers have both formed their denominations and remained in existing denominations as spokespersons for spiritual renewal.
+For example, many Roman Catholics identify with the Catholic Charismatic Renewal, which has the official endorsement of the Vatican.
 Pentecostal/charismatic Christians have rarely understood their new assemblies to be the exclusive, true Church.
-Other Christians have not been viewed as lacking salvation but missing a deeper life in the Spirit that is available to all believers.

 Unity Amid Diversity